 With a slightly different structure from the previous type, and even better, it supports speeds of up to 10 Gigabits and has less interference.
 This type of wiring is hardly found in domestic cases.
 Even more so because in situations of short distances (10 meters, for example), there is little interference and inferior quality cables.

 For companies, a Cat6 ethernet cable is very useful and productive, even more so for high-speed data transfer between computers, servers, and other equipment.
-However, it is worth doing a good analysis on the value for money, because in many cases Cat5 may still be the best option.
+However, it is worth doing a good analysis of the value for money, because in many cases Cat5 may still be the best option.

-It is also important to clarify that in cases of need for a constant speed range of 10 Gbps, the cable should not be more than 50 meters away, because of the further away, the worse the performance.
+It is also important to clarify that in cases of need for a constant speed range of 10 Gbps, the cable should not be more than 50 meters away, because the further away, the worse the performance.